This is why the topic of burnout is so important today

 Reason 3:

 In addition, societal expectations and cultural norms also play a role in burnout.
-Many people today feel pressured to maintain a perfect work-life balance while succeeding at work, which can lead to feelings of inadequacy and stress.
+Many people today feel pressured to maintain a perfect work-life balance while being successful in their careers, which can lead to feelings of inadequacy and stress.
 The increasing emphasis on the importance of self-care and mindfulness can also contribute to burnout, as people feel guilty or ashamed when they are unable to achieve the level of balance and well-being expected of them.
 The rule here is - less is sometimes more.

 Reason 4:

 As you can see, the increase in burnout today can be attributed to a combination of factors, including the fast pace and constant interconnectedness of modern life, societal expectations, increased pressure to succeed, and the pandemic.
-It's important for you to communicate as a team about the relevance of the topic.
+It is important that you are aware of the relevance of burnout as a team and that you can recognize potential signs of burnout.
+Stress management and reduction measures should also be an elementary part of your team's daily routine, so that your physical and mental health remains protected and you are successful in the long term.